xaviergonz/T4Immutable/README.md

 ```

 ## Constructor overrides
-If you need to do alternate constructors (for example having a Point\<T>(T x, T y) Immutable class and you want to generate a point from a distance and an angle) then you can do something like:
+If you need to do alternate constructors (for example having a `Point<T>(T x, T y)` immutable class and you want to generate a point from a distance and an angle) then you can do something like:
 ```c#
 public static Point<T> FromAngleAndDistance(T distance, double angle) {
   // your code here
   return new Point(x, y);
 }
 ```
-Still, if you still aren't satisfied by this you can enable the ```ImmutableOptions.AllowCustomConstructors``` to your own risk.
+Still, if you still aren't satisfied by this you can enable the `ImmutableOptions.AllowCustomConstructors` and create your own alternate constructor to your own risk.

 ## How do I change the order of the arguments in the generated constructor?
 Just change the order of the properties.

 ## How to specify property default values?
 If you want a property to have a given default value on the auto-generated constructor there are two ways.
 Say that you have a property named int Age, and you want it to have the default value of 18:
-* Way 1: ```(private/protected/public/whatever) const int AgeDefaultValue = 18;```
+* Way 1: private/protected/public/whatever `const int AgeDefaultValue = 18;`
-* Way 2: ```(private/protected/public/whatever) static readonly int AgeDefaultValue = 18;```
+* Way 2: private/protected/public/whatever `static readonly int AgeDefaultValue = 18;`

-If you wonder why there are two alternatives it is because sometimes it is possible to add stuff such as ```new Foo()``` as a default parameter for constructors and that expression works as a readonly but does not work as a const.
+If you wonder why there are two alternatives it is because sometimes it is possible to add stuff such as `new Foo()` as a default parameter for constructors and that expression works as a readonly but does not work as a const.

 Please note that default values, like in a constructor, should not have gaps.
 This is, if you have int x, int y then you should have a default value for y or for x and y.
 If you want a default value for x then move it to the end.

 ## Does it work with generic classes?
 Custom methods?
 Nested classes?
 It sure does!